Please follow the Amazon links below to purchase

 This book will have something of interest for everyone who is interested in Phlebology and/or Venous Surgery.

-This book is produced by COP College of Phlebology and some of the contents were presented at the COP International Veins Meeting in London in March 2017.
-The College of Phlebology annual conference is held each March in London, UK.
+This book is produced by CoP The College of Phlebology and some of the contents were presented at the CoP International Veins Meeting in London, UK in March 2017.